lambertlb/Pyqt5CanvasTest/README.md

 Lesson two: I figured out how to zoom and pan an image using QGraphicsScene and QGraphicsView and how to zoom and pan around a mouse point

+Lesson three: I used qt builder to layout a window with ribbon bar, graphics area and a tab layout.
+    Used a splitter to separate graphics from tabbed layout